A story dealing with the lighter side

 The guest list was fairly comprehensive so all ten of their friends had been invited.
 Although Cleatus still couldn't figure out why his wife was so insistent on inviting Mario Ippolito Sanchez, the young, muscular Hispanic delivery boy from the Shop Rite.

-While reaching across the Bar-B-Q for some more Fast Lite Bricketts the SS Form 7 made a break for it and gently floated down coming to rest on the lit coals.
+While reaching across the Bar-B-Que for some more Fast Lite Bricketts the SS Form 80 made a break for it, leapt from his pocket and gently floated down coming to rest on the glowing, lit coals.

-In the blink of a Walter Cronkite CBS eye, Chester was no longer a dutiful, loyal patriot, but a dangerous treasonous felon, who no doubt was a Commie sympathiser, (or worse yet a Socialist), facing 7 to 10 years in the federal pen and/or a $20,000 fine.
-The standard penalty for burning your draft card agreed upon by the enlightened 'onorable get'lemen of the United States Congress.
+In the blink of a Walter Cronkite CBS eye, Chester was no longer a dutiful, loyal patriot, but a dangerous treasonous felon, who no doubt was a Commie sympathizer, (or worse yet a Socialist), facing 7 to 10 years in the federal pen and/or a $20,000 fine, the standard penalty for burning your draft card agreed upon by the enlightened 'onorable get'lemen of the United States Congress.

 On entering the gravel strewn, weed infested yard Mrs. Derber saw that her son was so distraught that she was compelled to cancel the party.
 Mustering further concern for her son’s disrupted emotional state, the now unnerved mother took to seeking advise and council from everyone, including Phil the mail man.